Skip to main content

 Plans, Studies, & Reports

 Creativity and innovation have long been major drivers of Madison's unique character and its economic base.
 They are woven into our sense of place.
-Just as it is important to plan the ways in which the city supports neighborhoods, it is important to plan the ways in which its policies and resources support creativity and innovation.
+It is important to plan the ways in which the City supports neighborhoods.
+It is just as important to plan the ways in which the City supports creativity and innovation.
 The following documents guide the work of the Madison Arts Commission.

 Section Break

 Arts & Economic Prosperity is a periodic economic impact study of the nation’s nonprofit arts and culture industry.
-This economic impact study signals that when we support the arts, we not only enhance our quality of life, but we also invest in Dane County's economic well-being.
-The resulting reports provide evidence on the value that the nonprofit arts and culture industries have in Dane County.
+The study shows that when we support the arts, we not only enhance our quality of life, but we also invest in Dane County's economic well-being.
+The resulting reports show the value that the nonprofit arts and culture industries have in Dane County.

 2015 AEP V one page summary